 The ledger (the blockchain) consists of a collection of linked blocks.
 But what is a block?
 A block consists of a bunch of data (records).
 These records can be financial transactions: issuer, receiver, and the amount transferred.

-Block ID.
+- Block ID.
 It is a number that identifies a single block.
 The number grows in sequence as we build more blocks.

-Data.
+- Data.
 It is the block’s payload; It can be a transaction or any arbitrary data.

-A Hash.
+- A Hash.
 A Hash is an identifier that depends exclusively on the data.
 Mathematically a hash is a function performed over the data that results in a unique number derived from the data.
 If the data changes, the hash changes as well.
 In our case, the information to be hashed is not only the transaction data.
 It must also include the previous block hash, the nonce, and the ID.

-The Nonce.
+- The Nonce.
 It is a number that makes the hashing operation much more difficult.

 Adding a new Block

-Calculate the block ID: Since this is our second block, it will have ID number 2
+- Calculate the block ID: Since this is our second block, it will have ID number 2

-Hash the block’s data.
+- Hash the block’s data.
 Note that inside our hashed data is the hash of the previous block.

 What happens if someone alters the data in the first block?
 Imagine that someone wants to modify the transaction and puts $10 instead of $1000.
 In this case, the hash of the first block changes, and the second block loses the first block’s link.
 Remember that the second block stores the hash of the first block.
-If you alter the second block, the rest of the nodes will detect that you changed the block, and it is rejected.
+If you alter the second block, the rest of the nodes will detect that you changed the block, which is rejected.
 All the blocks behind the altered block will break as well: